tomfa/s3-now/README.md

 ### Configuration

 #### Set or update your private key
-If you wish to change your private key, edit the `.env` file:
+If you wish to change your private key, edit `env.yml`:
 ```
 PRIVATE_JWT_KEY=ANY-STRING-DIFFICULT-TO-GUESS
 ```